-The U.S. is currently experiencing a strong economic recovery, with 5.7% real growth in 2021 and 6.6 million Americans returning to work under President Biden.
+The U.S. is currently experiencing a strong economic recovery, with 5.7% real growth in 2021 and 7.4 million Americans returning to work under President Biden.
 Even with lingering pandemic challenges, economic growth in 2021 was the highest annual growth since 1984.
 The rate of annual growth surpassed both the Federal Reserve's projection of 4.2% growth and the Congressional Budget Office's projection of 4.6% growth before passage of the American Rescue Plan.
 The U.S. continues to lead among its peer countries in its pandemic recovery.

-Under President Biden, 6.6 million jobs have been created-the most jobs created in a single year under any U.S. president in recorded history.
-About 87% of the jobs lost during the worst of the pandemic have been regained.
-The unemployment rate fell to 4.0% in January 2022-down from a pandemic high of 14.7% and 6.4% when President Biden entered office-exceeding experts' expectations.
+Under President Biden, 7.4 million jobs were created through February 2022.
+During President Biden's first year in office, the economy added the most jobs in a single year under any U.S. president in recorded history.
+Over 90% of the jobs lost during the worst of the pandemic have been regained.
+The unemployment rate fell to 3.8% in February 2022-down from a pandemic high of 14.7% and 6.4% when President Biden entered office-exceeding experts' expectations.
 Near the beginning of President Biden's term, the Congressional Budget Office estimated that the U.S. would not reach this level until 2026, while the Federal Reserve projected it would not reach this level until 2023.
 Policies like the American Rescue Plan helped lead to a much quicker recovery than after other recent recessions.